joyceliaoo/Bravo/README.md

 recursive solution:

+if the explorer is at the treasure

+	record the solution

+if the explorer is at a dead end (when there is no available next stepping stone)

+	backtrack - go back to the position where a choice was made

 if the explorer is at a position and can choose only one next stepping stone ,

-       follow the path
+       move to that stepping stone
        turn if necessary

 if the explorer is at a position and can choose multiple next stepping stones,

        for each path
        	   invoke the recursive abstraction
-       	   if you reach a dead end
-       	      backtrack - go back to the position where a choice was made

-a dead end is when there is no available next stepping stone

 ## class(es), with fields and methods
 null